Caledonia County is named for the Latin word for “Scotland”.

 Contractor: Horace Carpenter of E & T Fairbanks & Company.

 Description: The building faces west and is a two story red colored brick structure.
 The building is located on landscaped grounds in the center of Saint Johnsbury.
 The west front has a small one story portico supported by two columns.
 The center section has a long arched window on the second story and rises to a gable at the roof line.
 The windows are arched.
 On the roof is a square cupola with white colored pillars and flat roof.
 The roof is hipped.
 On the east side of the building is a new four story addition.
-The main courtroom is located on the second story.
+In the interior, the main County Superior Court courtroom is located on the second story.
+The building houses the County Superior Court.
 On the east side of the building is a new addition constructed in 1995 to 2000.
 The architect was E H Danson Associates of Saint Johnsbury.

 Note: Horace Carpenter was the chief carpenter for E & T Fairbanks & Company and the engineer of the St. Johnsbury & Lamoille County Railroad.
 He also designed and built the courthouse in Orange County.